olivesarenice/olivesarenice.github.io/_posts/2023-10-28-deploy-flask-app-from-scratch.md

 ## Summary

-This is how I learned to write and deploy a basic Flask app (almost) for free on [Digital Ocean](https://www.digitalocean.com/)'s App Platform
+This is how I learned to write and deploy a basic Flask app (almost) for free on [Digital Ocean](https://www.digitalocean.com/)'s App Platform.

+The live app can be found at: https://monkfish-app-cjxym.ondigitalocean.app/

 In this writeup, I cover the components and concepts of a Flask app, and the options for deploying them outside of self-hosting.